EJLarcs/oo-jukebox-web-0715-public/README.md

 ## Description

 In this lab, you'll be writing an Object Oriented Jukebox that will introduce itself to the user and ask for input.
+Users should be able to ask for help, list available songs, play a song, and exit the program from the command line.

 ## Instructions